Our Services

 Helpful Resources

-There are several important factors to consider so see details below for more on which medications are affected and how your doctor manages these risks.
+Several factors influence which medications are most affected and how your doctor manages these risks—see details below.

 An activated charcoal colon cleanse has become a popular "natural" way to detoxify the body.
 While activated charcoal can bind toxins in your digestive tract, it can also interfere with the absorption of prescription and over-over-the-counter medications.
 Your doctor monitors this closely to keep your treatments safe and effective.